John Madera AICP, Principal Planner

 Gail provides direct administrative support to the Executive Director and Finance Director and supports commission staff as needed on a variety of projects, including events coordination.
 She is the initial contact for visitors and callers and oversees day-to-day office management.
 Gail received a degree in Elementary Education from the College of William and Mary.
 Since leaving the Loudoun County School System she has worked at Perkin-Elmer Corp., US Bankruptcy Court and George Mason University in various administrative positions.

-John Crockett, Regional Planner II
+John Crockett, Regional Planner/GIS Coordinator